 2. Take pleasant photos

 You don't need a fancy camera.
 All you need is your smartphone.
 Take photos during the day, not at night.
 Daylight looks 100x nicer.
 Some people go to a lot of effort to style their photos with accessories and flowers.
 I personally don't have time for that.
 I like to stick to a consistent background.
 I'll set my shoes on a white surface or hang my shirts on a white door.
 If you have a photo of yourself wearing the item, include that!
 It's helpful for people to see how it fits.
 If you scour the Internet, sometimes you can find the original photo from the website you bought it.
 If your photos look dull and need a little *POP!* I recommend downloading an app called "A Color Story" and throwing on some natural-looking filters.
 Nothing too bright—you still want the photos to reflect the accurate colors of the clothing.

 3. Be honest

 Do your shoes have a few scratches on them?
 Is there a small snag or stain on your shirt?
 Don't try to hide it.
 Include photos of any imperfections and be honest about it in the description.
 If you try to fool your buyer, they will receive the item in the mail and eventually find out (and give you a bad rating).
 Your rating is how you build trust with potential buyers.
 Do unto others as you would have them do unto you!

-When shipping your clothes out, make sure they are freshly laundered and not wrinkly.
+Ship your orders quickly.
+The sooner your buyer receives their package, the happier they will be and the more likely you are to earn a glowing review.
+Make sure your clothes are freshly laundered and not wrinkly.
 Wrap them neatly in tissue paper and include a short + sweet handwritten thank-you note.
-In your note, you can even politely ask your buyers to leave you a review.
+In your note, you can even politely ask your buyers to leave a review.
 5-star ratings are what you're aiming for.
 Leave a good impression!

 5. Show all angles